-Internship placement opportunities are available at international non-governmental organizations; international development; state and federal agencies; foreign policy think tanks; commercial import/export firms; and cultural exchange and education institutions.
+Internship placement sites in past years have included international development and international non-governmental organizations, state and federal agencies, foreign policy think tanks, commercial import/export firms, and cultural exchange and education institutions.

-- Guaranteed internship placement for 35 hours a week
+- Internship placement for 35 hours a week

 - Internship matches are based on your interests, abilities, and experience